Winter is approaching and with it comes SAD.

-This is an article from mental health wizard and resident NF Family Rebel Correspondent, Dan Schmidt.
+From here, mental health wizard and resident NF Family Rebel Correspondent, Dan Schmidt, will take it away:

 Most of us feel a little glum in winter… it’s natural to feel a little down.